-We focus on uncovering epigenome-driven gene programs that promote progenitor cell differentiation into neuroendocrine cells.
-As a model, we study the mouse olfactory placode, the primary birthplace of gonadotropin-releasing hormone (GnRH) neurons, which control fertility and reproduction.
-Abnormal GnRH neuron development and function are hallmarks of a disorder called Kallmann syndrome, where patients do not undergo puberty and are infertile.
+We focus on uncovering the epigenetic factors that promote progenitor cell differentiation into neuroendocrine cells.
+As a model, we study the mouse olfactory placode, which is the primary birthplace of gonadotropin-releasing hormone (GnRH) neurons.
+Following their emergence, GnRH neurons migrate to the preoptic and hypothalamus region to control puberty, fertility and reproduction.
+Deficits in GnRH neuron development and function are the hallmarks of a neuroendocrine disorder called Kallmann syndrome.
+Patients do not enter pubertal development, and are hence infertile.
+The long-term goal is to discover knowledge that can be used to develop precision therapeutics that prevent the onset or mitigate the clinical symptoms related to neuroendocrine diseases.

-Here, we explore how the epigenome controls DNA and histone modifications to modulate fibroblast growth factor (FGF) 8 transcription, required for progenitor cell development into GnRH neurons.
-Investigating this neuroendocrine system gives us a physiologically relevant model to identify and understand how epigenetic molecules control FGF8 transcription in the mouse fetus.
-We use various molecular and cellular techniques, such as chromatin-immunoprecipitation, MeDIP, DNA sequencing, cell tissue cultures and embryonic mouse tissue explants.
+We use various molecular and cellular techniques, such as chromatin-immunoprecipitation, MeDIP, DNA sequencing, cell tissue cultures, embryonic mouse tissue explants, and high resolution imaging for these studies.
 Our data confirmed the hypothesis that embryonic FGF8 transcription depends on the interaction of epigenetic enzymes with DNA and histones.
-The main outcome is a better appreciation of the epigenetic molecular mechanisms needed to control embryonic brain gene programs that facilitate normal and healthy brain function.
+The main outcome is a better understanding of the epigenetic molecular mechanisms needed to control embryonic brain gene programs that facilitate normal and healthy brain function.

 Kent State undergraduates who are interested in developmental neuroscience, and want to learn research techniques, such as cell culture, embryonic brain tissue explants, DNA/RNA isolation, quantitative PCR, protein analysis and immunocytochemistry should contact Dr. Chung (email@example.com) to set up an appointment.
 Please include in the email a short description of your interests.